 What specialty did you see yourself going in to when you started PA school?
 Why did this change?

 Honestly, I thought I was going to go in to dermatology!
 I’ve always had a fascination with skin care and skin cancers, and I thought this was going to be the perfect field for me.
 But once I started school, I realized I was in love with all of medicine and I didn’t want to specialize so narrowly.
+I wanted to be able to practice generally, using as much as my knowledge I worked so hard to gain for as long as possible.

 Do you have any contract negotiation musts?